 - Oregon law contains a number of employee protections regarding reporting violations or cooperating in enforcement proceedings.
 See Testifying and Whistleblower Protections.

 In addition to posting required federal information, Oregon employers must post a number of state notices.
 Employers with more than one work location are required to display the posters at each worksite.
 Notices must be posted in a conspicuous spot where employees may regularly view them.

-Oregon employers who employ fewer than 25 employees need only provide the following postings:
+Oregon employers who employ fewer than 25 employees must provide the following postings: